"Orthosis Versus Splint"

 - L 4210 Repair of orthotic device, repair or replace minor parts

 - L 4002 Replacement strap, any orthotic, includes all components, any length, any type

 - 97760 Orthotic(s) management and training (including assessment and fitting when not otherwise reported), upper extremity(s), lower extremity(s) and/or trunk, each 15 minutes.
-This code may be used to bill for training the patient to use the orthosis.
+This code may be used to bill at the initial encounter for trainng the patient to use the orthosis.
 The HCPCS L code includes evaluation, fabrication and fitting.
-The code does not include training that may be necessary for the orthosis to be effective.
-This code may also be used at a later date if the patient requires additional training.
+The L code does not include training that may be necessary for the orthosis to be effective.
 For example, training that may be necessary for a tenodesis orthosis to be effective.
-Documentation must support the use of both codes.
+Documentation must support the use of both codes at the initial encounter.

 The chart below provides a quick overview of the different requirements, use of and billing for using L codes compared to CPT codes.
 More detailed information is available under the specific coding headings in this section.